glad432/glad432.github.io/README.md

 ## Python Compiler

 The [Python Compiler API](https://github.com/glad432/python-compiler-api) allows users to compile, and execute minifier Python code directly from a web browser without needing to install Python locally on their computer.

+## vitejs

+The [vitejs](https://vitejs.dev/) is a modern build tool that offers extremely fast development server and optimized production builds for JavaScript and TypeScript applications.

 ## File Sharing with file.io